NicolasSiver/nodebb-plugin-ns-embed/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Plugin works well with default `Markdown` plugin or without him, i.e. there is no alteration of links in user's posts.
+The plugin works well with default `Markdown` plugin or without it, i.e. there is no alteration of links in user's posts.

 ## Embeds Supported by Default

-Most embeds are responsive with limited width to `640px`
+Most embeds are responsive with a limited width to `640px`

 - Coub
-- Twitch (Video and Channels)
+- Twitch (video and channel)
 - Vimeo
 - Vine
-- Youtube (short and general urls)
+- Youtube (short and normal URL)

 ## Look